 Hamsters live, on average, 18 to 24 months (some may reach 36 months).
-Children should be informed of this when they get a hamster so that the ’sudden death’ of their 2-year-old pet does not come unexpectedly.
-Hamsters make good family pets and are suitable as a first pet for children, as long as they are supervised.
+Children should be informed of this when they get a hamster so that the “sudden death” of their two-year-old pet does not come unexpectedly.
+Hamsters make good family pets and are suitable as a first pet for children, if there is parental supervision.

 Hamster Care Facts

-Despite their clumsy appearance, hamsters are great escape artists, since they are excellent chewers.
-They have large cheek pouches which they can fill with bedding material or large amounts of food that they then carry off to deposit in a corner to use or consume later.
+Hamsters are excellent chewers and are great escape artists, as they can flatten their body.
+They have large cheek pouches that they can fill with bedding material or large amounts of food.
+They store food in these cheek pouches, then scurry off to deposit the food in a corner to use or consume later.
 The incisors (front teeth) of all rodents grow continuously throughout the pet's life.
 The upper incisors are shorter than the lower incisors (about a 1:3 ratio).
-The molars do not grow continuously.
+Their molar teeth do not grow continuously.

-Hamsters have a hip or flank gland on their sides; this gland looks like a mole and is less developed in females.
+Hamsters have scent glands that they use to mark territory.
+Syrian hamsters have a hip or flank gland on their sides, while dwarf hamsters have scent glands on their belly near the umbilicus.
+This gland looks like a dark brown mole or a wet, fleshy, circular skin lesion.
+It is less developed in females.
 This gland is often mistaken for a tumor.

 Female hamsters produce a profuse vaginal discharge around the time of ovulation.
 This discharge has a pungent smell and should not be misinterpreted as an infection.

 Hamsters should never be fed a strict seed diet as seeds are high in fat and poor in nutrition, and hamsters are prone to obesity.
-Instead, they should be offered a pelleted diet made for hamsters, supplemented with small amounts of vegetables and lesser amounts of fruit.
+Instead, they should be offered a pelleted diet made for hamsters, supplemented with small amounts of fresh or frozen vegetables and a minimal amount of fruit.

-Hamsters are generally best housed in separate cages, as males will fight with each other, as will females, especially if they are pregnant.
-Females will also fight with males except around the time of breeding.
+Hamsters are generally best housed in separate cages, as males will fight with each other.
+Females are known to attack each other also, especially if they are pregnant.
+Females may also fight with males, except around the time of breeding.

 Hamsters do not tolerate heat and should be kept in a cool area in the hot summer months.